Red Hen Publications

 He’d not have expected to recruit her, either.
 Regardless of whatever silly, deliberately misleading hints Rowling might have turned loose in an interview.
 Even he isn’t deranged enough to think that there would be a chance of that after murdering her husband and son.

-And whatever his reason was, it would have been something that benefited him, not anybody else.
+And whatever his reason to spare her was, it would have been something that benefited him, not anybody else.

 Well I can come up with a couple of possibilities.
 One of them is really rather sweet.
 The second is not nice At All.